top of page

 A first view

-e) The interrupted linearity
+e) The interrupted complexity of evolution

 f) The enigma of the human being